Cey-S/SurveyForm/README.md

 # SurveyForm
-1st Certification Project of freeCodeCamp's Responsive Web Design Certification.
+This is one of the required projects to earn freeCodeCamp's Responsive Web Design Certification.

+For this project, the goal is to build a survey form to collect data from users.

+🚀 You can access the site at https://cey-s.github.io/SurveyForm/